Generative Perception of Shape and Material from Differential Motion: Conclusion

 \section{Conclusion}

-Inspired by the interdependence of shape and material perception, and by active strategies employed by humans to resolve ambiguities through motion, we introduce a generative perception approach that produces combined samples of the shape, texture, and reflectance that underlie the object appearance from input object-motion sequences.
-We show that our model successfully maintains a distribution of plausible interpretations under ambiguous static observations, and naturally converges to sharper, more accurate hypotheses in the presence of motion.
-In other words, we derived a generative perception model that can recover everything about the object from its images while maintaining the inherent ambiguity.
-By introducing an effective conditional video diffusion model that operates directly in pixel space, we provide a potential backbone for space-time generative perception.
-We hope this work encourages future research into ambiguity-aware perception and dynamic vision for embodied systems.
+Inspired by the interdependence of shape and material perception, and by the human ability to resolve ambiguities through motion, we introduce a generative perception approach that produces combined samples of shape, texture, and reflectance which explain a short video of differential object motion.
+Our model recovers complete descriptions of an object's shape and materials while capturing and modeling inherent ambiguities.
+We show that it successfully maintains a distribution of plausible interpretations under ambiguous static observations, and that it naturally converges to more concentrated and accurate hypotheses in the presence of motion.
+By introducing an effective conditional video diffusion model that operates directly in pixel space, we also provide a potential new backbone for space-time generative perception.
+We hope this inspires future research in ambiguity-aware perception and dynamic vision for embodied systems.

-\textbf{Limitations}.
-Our model currently focuses on a restricted class of motions comprising rotations about a particular axis relative to the camera.
-In real-world scenarios, motions are more diverse and can also arise from moving cameras and moving lights.
-Further experimentation and data generation are needed to understand how our model can scale and encompass this richer variety of movements.
-Another limitation of our model is that it is designed for isolated objects.
-Extending the approach to handle multi-object scenes with natural backgrounds would require training with scene-level data and perhaps reasoning about grouping and composition.
-Lastly, our current framework is trained to take as input three frames of differential motion observations.
-An interesting direction is to use our model as a building block to extend to arbitrary observations both in length and motion.